-Since that time, seven additional nesting pairs have been documented on Long Island.
-Bald eagles have been documented on the BNL site and were routinely seen in the vicinity of the STP, National Weather Service, and the cell tower near Building 30 through much of 2019.
-A pair of eagles frequented the osprey nest located on the cell tower in December 2019, suggesting the potential for utilizing the nest, but ultimately the pair did not nest there.
+Since that time, at least ten additional nesting pairs have been documented on Long Island.
+Bald eagles have been documented on the BNL site and are routinely seen in the vicinity of the STP, National Weather Service, and the cell tower near Building 30.
+A pair of eagles frequented the osprey nest located on the cell tower in December 2019, suggesting the potential for utilizing the nest in 2020, but ultimately the pair did not nest there.
 Further information on bald eagles is presented in Chapter 6.